MicrosoftDocs/learn/learn-pr/azure/plan-deploy-sdn-infrastructure/includes/5-deploy-sdn-infrastructure-on-azure-stack-hci.md

 ## Phased deployments

 Depending on your requirements, you have the option to provision only a subset of the SDN services.
 For example, if your virtualized workloads don’t require external connectivity, you can simply exclude gateway VMs from the scope of your deployment and add them later if your requirements change at some point.

+> [!NOTE]
-For more details on the infrastructure requirements for your scenarios, refer to the documentation links in the Summary unit.
+> For more details on the infrastructure requirements for your scenarios, refer to the documentation links in the Summary unit.